-The second sale, to a school in Estonia, set the president that Wessex would become a truly international company.
+The second sale, to a school in Estonia, set the precedent that Wessex would become a truly international company.
 Now, we have stores in both the UK and USA, and have sold to customers in over 50 countries – ranging from Mexico to Russia, and New Zealand to Norway.

 The ever growing range of available brass

 Starting off selling just Tubas and Euphonium, in only a few months the company range had enlarged to include all the brass including Trumpets, Horns, Trombones, and even the occasional Saxophone.

 However, Tubas are Jonathan’s passion and have been the main focus of the company’s developments.

 Initially, when we were just starting out, Wessex sold ‘off the shelf’ instruments, but after only a few months, relationships with our manufacturing factories became such that Wessex started customising and making design & quality improvements.

 That trend has continued and, now, nothing in the Wessex range is ‘standard’; increasingly, we are selling exclusive and original models, some completely new designs and others great instruments from the past, resurrected.

 The rate of new development is such, that Wessex Tubas probably now releases new models more often than any other brass supplier in the world.